oar-team/kameleon/docs/source/grid5000_tutorial.rst

 First of all, let's see all the syntax flavors that Kameleon has to offer.
-From this point, we assume that kameleon have been installed and it's already working in your system, otherwise will refer to[1].
+From this point, we assume that kameleon have been installed and it's already working in your system, otherwise go to :ref:`installation` to see the installation procedure.
-Kameleon can be seen as a shell sequencier which will boost your shell scripts.
+Kameleon can be seen as a shell sequencer which will boost your shell scripts.
-It is based on the execution of shell scripts but it provides some syntax sugar that makes the work with shell scripts less painfull.
+It is based on the execution of shell scripts but it provides some syntax sugar that makes the work with shell scripts less painful.

 We will start with the basics